 Some find the $10.00/person fee a bit steep to pay for taking pictures and driving down the long lane, but it is a remarkable site to behold.

-If It’s Your First Time in Savannah, It’s Ok to Skip the Visit to Tybee Island
+If It’s Your First Time to Savannah, Skip the Visit to Tybee Island

 The drive from Savannah to Tybee Island only takes about 20 – 25 minutes, and the road leads you through marshlands outlined by purple-black reeds thickly carpeting the lands lining either side of the road.